tarak1704/E-Commerce-/README.md

 📊 Overview
 This project aims to build an AI-powered question-answering agent that interfaces with structured e-commerce datasets.
 The agent uses a locally hosted or free-access LLM to understand user queries, translate them into SQL, fetch data from a relational database, and respond in a clear, human-readable format.
 Optionally, it also supports chart generation and streamed (real-time-like) responses for enhanced interactivity.
+🔁 Project Workflow: AI Agent for E-commerce Q&A
+1️⃣ Data Preparation
+Convert the three provided datasets into SQL tables:

+eligibility_table

+ad_sales_metrics

+total_sales_metrics

+Store them in a lightweight database (e.g., SQLite or PostgreSQL).

+2️⃣ LLM Integration
+Choose a local or open-source LLM (e.g., OpenHermes, Mistral, or Gemini 2.5 via API).

+Use the LLM to convert natural language questions into valid SQL queries.

+3️⃣ Backend API Setup
+Use Python + FastAPI or Flask to:

+Accept user questions via a POST endpoint

+Send the question to the LLM for SQL generation

+Execute the SQL on the dataset

+Return a human-readable response

+Integrate this backend with your frontend (React + TypeScript).

+4️⃣ Frontend Integration
+Use the provided React app (App.tsx, main.tsx, index.css) to:

+Route users to a chatbot or data analyzer UI

+Accept input and display responses from the backend

+Add loading states and success/error handling

+5️⃣ Bonus Features
+📊 Visualizations: Use Matplotlib or Plotly to return graphs.

+🔴 Streamed Responses: Simulate live response typing using StreamingResponse or similar technique.

+📦 Modular Design: Keep LLM, DB, and frontend loosely coupled for easy debugging and expansion.

 📂 Datasets Used
 Product-Level Ad Sales and Metrics